Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 It was the eyes, however, that finally succeeded in scaring not just the ghost of Mwrmwrwk, but Eleven herself.
 The embers in his hood were far less terrifying than the the real thing: Dread’s eyes hated *everything*.

-“I know that ship.”
+"I know that ship."
 He growled.
-“I got thrown out its airlock.”
+"I got thrown out its airlock."

 ---